 The Master of Arts in Social Entrepreneurship teaches students to use innovative business management skills to solve social problems and create sustainable, effective organizations.
 Students learn together in a cohort model, mentored by high quality, caring professors.
 Graduates from this program will be qualified to lead a nonprofit organization, advise business leaders on best practices for social impact programs or start their own social venture.
-The 32 semester credit program can be completed in 20 months at a tuition cost of less than \$20,000.
+The 32 semester credit program can be completed in 20 months under the part-time program (one course at a time one night per week) or in 12 months under the full-time program (2 courses at a time, 2 nights per week).